stacks-network/docs/src/pages/stacks-blockchain/overview.md

 [@page-reference | inline]
 | /stacks-blockchain/testnet

+=> The health status of the Stacks 2.0 network can be reviewed using the [status checker](/stacks-blockchain/network#health-check)

 ## Explorer

 You can view accounts, blocks, transactions, and smart contracts broadcasted to the Stacks 2.0 blockchain using the [**Stacks 2.0 Explorer**](https://testnet-explorer.blockstack.org/).